Frequently Asked Questions

 1. Who are non-local applicants?

-If you require a student visa to study in Hong Kong or are staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates", then you will be regarded as a non-local applicant.
+If you require a student visa to study in Hong Kong or are staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates", you will be regarded as a non-local applicant.
 Non-local applicants who possess only visitor or tourist visas can neither be registered as students nor commence their studies until they have obtained student visas.

 Local and non-local applicants are considered under different admissions schemes.
 The levels of tuition fees for local and non-local students are also different for most programmes.
 If your status changes from non-local to local or vice versa after you submit your application, any offers made under the initial admissions scheme may be cancelled and your application will be considered in competition with other eligible applicants under the subsequent admissions scheme.